Solving debts: the stichting (foundation)

 You can apply for an amicable settlement to your municipality.
 An amicable settlement means that you look for a way out of your debts with support from municipal debt counselling.
 For example, by payment agreements, refinancing, or debt mediation.
 After the settlement trajectory, you will be free of debt.

-If the amicable settlement fails, you can appeal to the district court for admission to the Natural Persons Debt (Wet schuldsanering natuurlijke personen, Wsnp).
-In most cases, you will have to end your foundation.
+If the amicable settlement fails, you can appeal to the district court for admission to the Natural Persons Debt (Wet schuldsanering natuurlijke personen, WSNP).
+In most cases, you will have to end your business.
+A WSNP process takes 18 months.
 After debt restructuring, you will be free of debt.

 You do not have to solve your debts on your own.
-In the next step, we tell you where to turn for help.
 Use the dealing with debts step-by-step plan.
+In the next step, we tell you which organisations can help you.
+Or call the KVK Advice Team: 088 585 22 22.